acend/kubernetes-basics-training/content/en/docs/03.0/_index.en.md

 Additionally, Rancher does know the concept of a [project](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/projects-and-namespaces/) which encapsulates multiple namespaces.
 {{% /alert %}}

-In the Rancher WebGUI you can now choose your Project.
+In the Rancher Web console you can now choose your Project.

 {{< onlyWhen mobi >}}
 We use the project `kubernetes-techlab` on the `kubedev` cluster.